dino-rodriguez/optibnb/README.md

 # optibnb
-Predict best Airbnb property pricing for any given date.
+Predict the optimal price of a property on a specified date.